Latvia Wedding Traditions

 Regional matchmaking variations:

-- Latgale region (30% of weddings): Most formal approach with professional matchmakers
+- Latgale region: Most formal approach with professional matchmakers

-- Zemgale region (20% of weddings): Blend of formal and informal approaches
+- Zemgale region: Blend of formal and informal approaches

-Modern practice: While professional matchmakers are rare today, 78% of Latvian grooms still ask for paternal permission before proposing, maintaining this cultural connection.
+Modern practice: While professional matchmakers are rare today, many Latvian grooms still follow the custom of asking for paternal permission before proposing, maintaining this cultural connection.
 The tradition includes throwing coins into the first glass offered to the bride during the meeting, symbolizing prosperity for the future union.

 Engagement Traditions: Mutual Gift Exchange